Sequence 5: 19th-Century British & American Lit.

 - reference the appropriate editions of each assigned work with correct pagination

-- demonstrate close familiarity
+- demonstrate intimate familiarity

 with assigned readings by pointing others to pertinent passages

-- successfully avoid using cell phones during class
+- avoid using cell phones during class

 - stay abreast of course updates (via the website and email)